What to do if…

 Short answer

-Treat it as time-sensitive, but slow down enough to verify it’s an official requirement and where it’s done.
-Use only official offices/channels and keep proof of what you did.
+Treat it as time-sensitive, but slow down enough to verify the requirement and the correct official route.
+Use official channels, avoid handing documents or money to unofficial intermediaries, and keep proof of what you did or tried to do.

 Do not do these things

-• Do not hand over your passport to someone “to take it to an office” unless you are physically present at the official office and understand why they need it.
+- Do not hand over your passport to someone “to take it to an office” unless you are at the official office and understand why it is needed.

-• Do not send passport/visa photos to an unverified number just because the message sounds urgent.
+- Do not send passport, visa, or residence-card photos to an unverified number just because the message sounds urgent.

-• Do not ignore it out of panic — if it is a real local requirement, missing it can cause problems later (for example when extending permission to stay or when leaving).
+- Do not ignore it out of panic.
+If it is a real local requirement, missing it may cause avoidable problems later.

 What to do now

-8. If you need urgent help navigating the situation as a British national: contact the nearest British embassy/high commission/consulate, or the FCDO 24/7 consular team, especially if you’re being coerced, your documents are being withheld, or you fear detention.
+- If you are a British national and need urgent help abroad, contact consular support.
+Contact the nearest British embassy, high commission, or consulate, or the FCDO 24/7 consular team, especially if your documents are being withheld, you are being coerced, or you fear detention.

 What can wait

-• You do not need to make complaints until you are safe and you have written proof of what happened.
+- You do not need to make a complaint until you are safe, calm enough, and have copies of the key messages and receipts.

 Important reassurance